lammps/lammps/doc/src/compute_stress_atom.rst

 one possible way to estimate a per-atom volume.

-Thus, if the diagonal components of the per-atom stress tensor are summed for all atoms in the system and the sum is divided by dV, where d = dimension and V is the volume of the system, the result should be -P, where P is the total pressure of the system.
+Thus, if the diagonal components of the per-atom stress tensor are summed for all atoms in the system and the sum is divided by :math:`dV`, where :math:`d` = dimension and :math:`V` is the volume of the system, the result should be :math:`-P`, where :math:`P` is the total pressure of the system.

 These lines in an input script for a 3d system should yield that result.
 I.e. the last 2 columns of thermo output will be the same:

 .. parsed-literal::